webplatform/docs/css/properties/z-index/index.md

 </syntaxhighlight>
 }}{{Single Example
 |Language=CSS
-|Description=The following example demonstrates the z-index property set to inherit.
+|Description=The following example demonstrates the <code>z-index</code> property set to <code>inherit</code>.
 Some style rules have been omitted for brevity.
 Please see the live example to view all the style rules.
 |Code=.box {
   /**
    * The elements with the class `.box` are positioned absolutely